siwapp/siwapp-sf2/README.md

     umask(0000); // This will let the permissions be 0777

 Note that using the ACL is recommended when you have access to them on your server because changing the umask is not thread-safe.

+## Issues with assets

+If you cannot see the app styled in production environment read [this](http://symfony.com/doc/2.0/cookbook/assetic/asset_management.html#dumping-asset-files-in-the-prod-environment).

+For the impatient, run this symfony command:

+    php app/console assetic:dump --env=prod --no-debug

+As the doc says:

+> This will physically generate and write each file that you need (e.g. /js/abcd123.js).
+If you update any of your assets, you'll need to run this again to regenerate the file.